 This morning we will visit Moreno Point, a young volcanic landscape with numerous fresh-water pools and lagoons.
 You will be able to see flamingos, Bahama ducks and other birds here.
-Fernandina Island is not only the westernmost island, but also the youngest and most pristine island in the Galapagos.
-Huge fields of lava were created here by the La Cumbre Volcano’s 2005 eruption, which was followed on April 11, 2009 when the volcano flared up again, forming a cloud of ash and steam as hot lava flowed down the slopes of the volcano into the ocean.
-Nonetheless, an abundance of wildlife call this island home, including the famous Flightless cormorants, penguins, pelicans, marine iguanas and sea lions.
+Fernandina Island is not only the westernmost island but also the youngest and most pristine island in the Galapagos.
+Huge fields of lava were created here by the La Cumbre Volcano’s 2005 eruption, which was followed on April 11, 2009, when the volcano flared up again, forming a cloud of ash and steam as hot lava flowed down the slopes of the volcano into the ocean.
+Nonetheless, an abundance of wildlife calls Moreno Point home, including the famous Flightless cormorants, penguins, pelicans, marine iguanas and sea lions.
 You can also find mangroves on Fernandina Island, in addition to a great diversity of wildlife – such as orcas and whale sharks (which can sometimes be seen while snorkeling and when they surface).
 This afternoon we will head for Punta Mangle, located on the southeastern coast of Fernandina Island and constituting one of the best snorkeling spots in the islands.
 While snorkeling here, you will be sure to meet sea lions and tiny Galapagos penguins.

-We will then visit the Highlands of Santa Cruz Island, where the lush landscape is a welcome contrast to the arid scenery of the smaller, lower islands.
-On the way, we will cross through different vegetation zones – from the dry lower region full of cactuses, to the scalesia woods in the Highlands.
+After Baltra Island, we will then visit the Highlands of Santa Cruz Island, where the lush landscape is a welcome contrast to the arid scenery of the smaller, lower islands.
+On the way, we will cross through different vegetation zones – from the dry lower region full of cactuses to the scalesia woods in the Highlands.
 There one can find two small agricultural communities that grow the famous organic Galapagos coffee.
-While in the Highlands you will have the option of visiting one of two tortoise breeding centers: El Chato or Rancho Las Primicias.
+While in the Highlands of Baltra Island you will have the option of visiting one of two tortoise breeding centers: El Chato or Rancho Las Primicias.
 At either site, approaching these enormous and slow-moving reptiles is always an inspiring adventure.
 The El Chato tortoise reserve was founded in 1964 to allow visitors observe the island’s huge Galapagos turtles and White herons in their natural habitat.
 You will also be able to walk through nearby underground lava tunnels formed during volcanic eruptions.
 As the outside of the lava hardened, the inside continued to flow to the ocean, creating these tunnels.
 Alternatively, Rancho Primicias is a great place to see about ten to fifteen Galapagos giant tortoises in the wild